pdqnguyen/pdqnguyen.github.io/_posts/2022-01-19-lyrics-part-1-overview.md

 ![png](/assets/images/heavy-metal-lyrics/unique_words_vs_length.png)

-# Ranking artists by the number of unique words in their first 15,000 words
+## Ranking artists by the number of unique words in their first 15,000 words

 A few years ago, Matt Daniels of The Pudding wrote up [an article](https://pudding.cool/projects/vocabulary/index.html) comparing the number of unique words used by several famous rappers in their first 35,000 words.
 A similar comparison can be done with the metal lyrics here, although since heavy metal tends to have more instrumentals and metal musicians don't put out as many songs as rappers do, I chose to look at each artist's first 10,000 words.
-Here, the top 100 bands by number of album reviews are shown.
-(The [dashboard](https://metal-lyrics-feature-plots.herokuapp.com/) shows the top 200.)
+Here, for clarity only the top 100 bands by number of album reviews are shown but the full plot at the top of the page shows the top 200.
 Interestingly, there's a gap between the cluster of highest unique words and the main field of artists.
 Every band in the outlier cluster is associated with death metal, hinting at a correlation in genre.
 On the dashboard you can filter by genres to see where on the swarm plot those bands lie.